NotAFlyingGoose/saypyu/README.md

 ## License

 This crate is distributed under the terms of the MIT license.
 See [LICENSE](./LICENSE) for details.
-Note that while this code has been made open-source, the rest of The Everything Dictionary remains ARR.
+Note that while this code has been made open-source, the rest of The Everything Dictionary codebase remains All Rights Reserved.